maros/Zway-Astronomy/README.md

 # License

+Compass icon by Gregor Črešnar from the Noun Project.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any